KQM-git/TCL/docs/characters/geo/albedo.md

 **Notes**

 * The buff is triggered during the Q animation when the Geo structures first appear in front of Albedo.
+* The buff persists for its full duration even when this character leaves party.
+Click [here](../../evidence/combat-mechanics/party-mechanics.md#debuffsteam-buffs-with-duration-persist-after-applier-leaves-party) for the finding.

 </TabItem>
 </Tabs>